moves-rwth/storm/documentation/vm/vm.md

 ## Importing

-When you have downloaded the OVA image, you can import it into, for example, [VirtualBox](https://www.virtualbox.org){:target="_blank"} and run it.
+When you have downloaded the OVA image, you can import it into, for example, [VirtualBox](https://www.virtualbox.org){:target="_blank"}.
+Before the first run, you should review the hardware resources allocated to the VM.
+E.g., for VirtualBox open *Settings → System* and adjust the memory size und CPU count under *Motherboard* and *Processor*, respectively.

 The username and password are both *storm* and a `README` file is provided on the desktop.
 In the virtual machine, Storm is located at `/home/storm/storm` and the binaries can be found in `/home/storm/storm/build/bin`.
 For your convenience, an environment variable with the name `STORM_DIR` is set to the path containing the binaries and this directory is added to the `PATH`, meaning that you can run the Storm binaries from any location in the terminal and that `cd $STORM_DIR` will take you to the folders containing Storm's binaries.
 For more information on how to run Storm, please read our [guide]({{ site.github.url }}/documentation/usage/running-storm.html).

 ## Changelog